 What’s the best medium for LoNGPESTLE?

-As you’d expect, the same as PESTLE – it works much better when you’re all together as a cross-disiplined team physically or virtually.
+As you’d expect, the same as PESTLE – it works much better when you’re all together as a cross-disciplined team physically or virtually.
 This different skills mix means you’ll have the best market knowledge coverage to produce the right LoNGPESTLE for you.

 How often is LoNGPESTLE updated?

 LoNGPESTLE should be reviewed at least on an annual basis.
-It means you’re always on top of your ever changing landscape as you look at your overall strategy and keeps employees looking outwards.
+It means you’re always on top of your ever-changing landscape as you look at your overall strategy and keeps employees looking outwards.